euwbah/n-edo-lattice-visualiser/README.md

 ## How to use

-Intended for use with https://github.com/euwbah/microtonal-seaboard and https://github.com/euwbah/ji-performer/.
+Intended for use with https://github.com/euwbah/microtonal-seaboard or https://github.com/euwbah/ji-performer/.

 ### Set up & [config file](./configs.js)